 Project Closing Conference - Embedding Reconciliation in Education April 2012

 The final conference of the Education for Reconciliation project was held in the City Hotel Derry Londonderry on April 24th and 25th 2012.
-The conference was well attended by 62 teachers, members of curriculum support services, cross-border and local NGOs, and representatives from the NI Department of Justice.
+The conference was well attended by 62 teachers, thumb members of curriculum support services, cross-border and local NGOs, and representatives from the NI Department of Justice.
 The three inspiring key note speakers were: Richard Moore form Children in Crossfire, Mo Durkan from Ilex, and Derick Wilson from the Univerisity of Ulster.

 Workshops were run on: